-After this offering, the holders of an aggregate of shares of our common stock will be entitled to certain demand registration rights.
-At any time beginning 180 days after the completion of this offering and before the 5 year anniversary of the date of the investor rights agreement, the holders of a majority of these shares may, on not more than two occasions, request that we register all or a portion of their shares.
+After this offering, the holders of an aggregate of 113,790,538 shares of our common stock will be entitled to certain demand registration rights.
+At any time beginning 180 days after the completion of this offering and before the 5 year anniversary of the date of the investor rights agreement, the holders of at least 72% of these shares in the aggregate may, on not more than two occasions, request that we register all or a portion of their shares.
+Such request for registration must cover shares with an anticipated aggregate offering price, net of underwriting discounts and expenses, of at least \$10.0 million.